SaadRehmanCS/HealthyHelper/README.md

 by the program.
 - As a user, I want to be able to calculate my BMI, and then have the program recommend a diet plan to take on.
+- As a user, I want to be able to store my daily food and water consumption information to file.
+- As a user, I want to be able to look at the progress I've been making over a few days by looking at the history of my daily goals being met